Introduction to the disharmony

 Major symptoms:

-• chills
+- chills

-• runny nose with profuse clear mucus
+- runny nose with profuse clear mucus

-• general muscle pain
+- general muscle pain

-• stiff neck
+- stiff neck

-• headache
+- headache

 In traditional Chinese medicine there are two types of "wind attack".
 They are termed “wind-cold” and “wind-heat”.
 The word “wind” is noticeably present in both.

-Wind has highly penetrating property and invades the body through the shoulders, neck and back, but could also invade it through any unprotected (uncovered) surface.
-When the wind penetrates the body surface it "hides in the skin", causing symptoms like chills, stiff neck, general muscle pain, headache, fever.
-This type of "wind attack" or wind invasion is called “wind-cold” because the symptoms that manifest have “cold" quality – chills (sensation of feeling cold), pain (caused by the obstructive nature of cold), etc. The treatment principle for "wind-cold" is to "chase the wind out of the skin" which is achieved by inducing perspiration.
-It is said “When (the disease) is in the skin, sweating will bring it out.”
+Wind has highly penetrating property.
+It invades the body through the shoulders, neck and back, but could also invade through any unprotected (uncovered) surface area.
+When the wind penetrates the body it "hides under the skin", causing symptoms like chills andfever(1)(3), stiff neck, body pain(2), headache.
+This type of "wind attack" or wind invasion is called “wind-cold” because the symptoms that manifest have predominantly “cold" nature – chills (sensation of feeling cold), stiffness and pain (cold has constricting property), runny nose with profuse clear mucus (cold makes fluids overflow).

 Major Chinese herbs

 Herbs with warm temperature and acrid property can promote perspiration and are used to treat “wind-cold”.
-Maybe the most famous one in this class of herbs is Ma Huang (Herba Ephedrae).
-The direct translation of Ma Huang is “yellow hemp” but there is a story, according to which Ma Huang has another name.
+Maybe the most famous in this class of herbs is Ma Huang (Herba Ephedrae).
+The direct translation of Ma Huang is “yellow hemp”(4) but there is a story which claims that Ma Huang has another name.

-Some other major Chinese herbs for the treatment of wind-cold are Fang Feng (Radix Ledebouriella) – the “guard against wind” herb; Jing Jie (Herba seu Flos Schizonepetae Tenuifoliae), which also has the property to vent rashes; Gao Ben (Rhizoma et Radix Ligustici) – an herb that benefits headache in this stage; Xin Yin Hua (Flos Magnoliae) – also used for any nasal and sinus condition.
+Some other major Chinese herbs for the treatment of wind-cold are Fang Feng (Radix Ledebouriella) – the “guard against wind” herb; Jing Jie (Herba seu Flos Schizonepetae Tenuifoliae), which also has the property to vent rashes; Gao Ben (Rhizoma et Radix Ligustici) – an herb that benefits headache in this stage; Xin Yin Hua (Flos Magnoliae) – also used for any nasal and sinus conditions(4).

 Healing foods

-Hot and spicy foods promote perspiration and are appropriate in treating “wind-cold”.
+Hot and spicy foods promote perspiration and are appropriate for treating “wind-cold”.
 The warm temperature of these foods generally warms up the body and dispels cold, while the acrid/spicy property expels the wind from the skin by inducing sweating.

 To unlock the rest of this article select "Yes, I want to learn!" below.